-Individuals with Autism may often experience meltdowns.
+Individuals on the spectrum may often feel overwhelmed.
+This can lead to an Autism meltdown.
 Sometimes, this may be because they hold back their natural instincts to display behaviour that is considered appropriate by society.
-It may also be due to big emotions that they feel overwhelmed with.
+It may also be due to big emotions that they are struggling to cope with.

 Parents, caregivers, family members, teachers, and therapists play an important role in supporting individuals through such meltdowns.
 Understanding what a meltdown is will help in formulating a tailor-made solution for managing the meltdowns.